-If you love nothing more than building useful stuff at home, here are some great homemade gadgets you can sink your teeth into.
-Clearly, the following examples are far from exhaustive, but you can use them as inspiration to create your own inventions.
+If you love nothing more than building useful stuff at home, we have compiled some great homemade gadgets you can sink your teeth into.
+The examples listed here are far from exhaustive, but you can also use them as inspiration to create your own inventions.

 - How to easily transport hanging clothes when moving.

 - Prevent bandages from always slipping off.

 - Fit all your tank tops on a single hanger.

 - DIY Sprinkler.

 And here is a small selection of some fun and useful homemade gadgets you can get to work on now.